NativeX-Software/Native-Software-Discord/discord_slash_bot_plus/README_PLUS.md

 - `/oncall` manages named rotations (setup, add, remove, list, rotate) stored in `data/oncall.json` and synchronises the Discord role assignment.
 - `/retro open` seeds threaded retrospective lanes (Keep/Drop/Start/Kudos).
+- `#partner-standups` and the wider Partner-Projects category are ready for external contractors; keep sensitive retros/approvals in internal channels and mirror only the summaries.

 ## Quick Start